noodlecollie/v2mp/docs/Assembly.md

 // ... further instructions below ...
 ```

 Labels may be used as arguments to instructions.
-Since a label is a code memory address, and an there is not enough space to provide a full 16-bit address as an operand to an instruction, the following syntax is supported when referring to labels:
+Since a label is a code memory address, and there is not enough space to provide a full 16-bit address as an operand to an instruction, the following syntax is supported when referring to labels:

 * Prefixing a label name with `~` evaluates to a **signed** byte representing the distance **in words** between the address of the next instruction and the label.
 * Prefixing a label name with `~+` evaluates to an **unsigned** byte representing the distance **in words** between the address of the next instruction and the label.